Luos-io/Documentation/update-module-firmware.md

 **[\>\> Get the firmware files on *GitHub*.](https://github.com/Luos-Robotics/module_binaries/releases)**

 ### How to check my module firmware revision
-If you are using [pyluos](https://www.luos-robotics.com/en/documentation/pyluos) you can check the firmware revision of modules of your network using the `robot.module.firmware_revision` command.
+If you are using [pyluos](https://www.luos-robotics.com/en/documentation/pyluos) you can check the firmware revision of modules in your network using the `robot.module.firmware_revision` command.

 For example :